What is Texas Corporation Foreign Qualification

 |

-The business licenses or permits that are required for your Texas Foreign Corporation vary depending on your specific business
+The business licenses or permits that are required for your Texas Foreign Corporation vary depending on your business activities

-activities and the Texas locations in which you want to conduct business.
+and the specific locations within the state of Texas in which you want to conduct business.

 |